Human v. machine: Tackling artificial intelligence risks in financial institutions

 Data is at the heart of both industry and regulatory concerns.
 The key feature of AI is its ability to process large volumes of data and unearth hidden patterns.
 The use of unstructured data (e.g., images for biometrics), data from third-party providers, and synthetic data (i.e., data that is artificially manufactured and not generated from real-world events) carry potential benefits but also risks.
 Establishing and maintaining data quality are thus considered key challenges in AI development.

-Many financial institutions will have clearly established data strategies and governance programs.
+Many financial institutions will have clearly established data strategies and governance programmes.
 However, preexisting control frameworks may need to be adapted for AI to account for the governance of the complexity of data sources, the increased importance of the documentation of data quality, provenance and completeness and representativeness, and the need for consistent monitoring.

 Data privacy and security